-Table ES.5.
+Table ES5.
 Contextual Considerations

-Contextual Consideration Description This intervention is intended for the care of NA individuals with a condition of particularly high severity in terms of impact on length of life and/or quality of life.
-This intervention is intended for the care of NA individuals with a condition that represents a particularly high lifetime burden of illness.
-This intervention is the first to offer any NA improvement for patients with this condition.
+Contextual Consideration Description This intervention is intended for the care of individuals NA with a condition of particularly high severity in terms of impact on length of life and/or quality of life.
+This intervention is intended for the care of individuals NA with a condition that represents a particularly high lifetime burden of illness.
+This intervention is the first to offer any improvement NA for patients with this condition.
 Compared to waiting to add antiandrogen therapy NA with either abiraterone acetate or enzalutamide until the development of detectable metastatic disease, there is significant uncertainty about the long-term risk of serious side effects of this intervention.
-Compared to waiting to add antiandrogen therapy In the absence of more mature survival data, there is with either abiraterone acetate or enzalutamide significant uncertainty about the survival benefit, if any, until the development of detectable metastatic of treating men with nmCRPC with antiandrogen therapy. disease, there is significant uncertainty about the magnitude or durability of the long-term benefits of this intervention.
+Compared to waiting to add antiandrogen therapy In the absence of more mature survival data, there is with either abiraterone acetate or enzalutamide until significant uncertainty about the survival benefit, if the development of detectable metastatic disease, any, of treating men with nmCRPC with antiandrogen there is significant uncertainty about the magnitude or therapy. durability of the long-term benefits of this intervention.
 There are additional contextual considerations that NA should have an important role in judgments of the value of this intervention.